migueltheman/KeyCrawler/README.md

 # KeyCrawler 🔑

+# WARNING - YOU ARE IN THE DEBUG/TEST BRANCH
+   Weird and untested stuff goes on here.
+You are not safe from buggy, messy or even harmful code in this branch.
+[Go back to safety.](https://github.com/migueltheman/KeyCrawler/tree/main)

 ## Overview
 **KeyCrawler** is a Python project designed to fetch, validate, and manage `keybox.xml` files from GitHub.
 This project is specifically intended to work with [TrickyStore](https://github.com/5ec1cff/TrickyStore), a tool for modifying certificate chains in Android Key Attestation to pass integrity checks.